RV, Watercraft, and Boat Insurance

 Liability coverage will have limits that work on both a per-incident and per-policy basis.
 They may also have a deductible that requires an out-of-pocket contribution for each incident or year.

-Why do you need insurance for your boat or personal watercraft?
+Why do you need insurance for your RV, watercraft, and boat?

-You’ll enjoy the water even more when you’re not worried about the safety of yourself, your passengers or your investment.
+You’ll enjoy the water even more when you’re not worried about you and other passengers’ safety, or your investment.
 Here are a few things to consider:

 - If you’re in an accident or your watercraft is stolen, it costs money, often a lot of money, to fix or replace it.